airbnb/chronon/docs/Online Offline Consistency.md

 ## Future work

 ### Specify groupBy lag
-Zipline could allow users to specify a write-lag as milliseconds.
+Chronon could allow users to specify a write-lag as milliseconds.
 Offline, joining with observations/query log would shift the query timestamps ahead by the specified amount.
 One could use this consistency-measurement framework to estimate the time interval to shift.
 Since this would vary by